Maharani (OTT TV series)

-Maharani premiered on SonyLIV on 28 May 2021.
+The first season premiered on SonyLIV on 28 May 2021.

+The story of season 2 is from mid-1999 and is inspired from real-life events and characters like Shilpi-Gautam Murder, Sadhu Yadav, Rajiv Goswami, Shibu Soren, Mohammad Shahabuddin, Indian Political Action Committee (I-PAC) and 2000 Bihar Legislative Assembly election.

 The teaser of the second season was launched on 16 July 2022 and the trailer was released on 1 August 2022.

-The second season was launched on 25 August 2022 on SonyLIV.
+The second season was released on 25 August 2022 on SonyLIV.

-Premise
+The third season trailer been released on 19 February 2024.
+And the season was released on Sony LIV on 7 March 2024.
+It is again inspired by and related with many real life events, including the Jitan Manjhi episode.

+The trailer of season 4 released on 9 October 2025, the show will drop on SonyLIV on 7 November 2025.

+Plot

 This is a fictional story, where Rani Bharti is a homemaker and the wife of Bihar's chief minister Bheema.
 All she cares about is her house and her husband.
 She wants to pack her bags and go back to the village after her husband resigns from the post of Bihar's CM.
 But her life takes a turn when her husband and Bihar's CM is made to announce the name of his successor.
 While his party members look excited to hear who has been appointed, he makes Rani his successor, leaving everyone surprised.

 Season 1

 After being shot, the Bihar CM Bheema Bharti unexpectedly names his wife Rani as his successor.
-An uneducated woman who was content with her simple ways of living and her regular family life has to now deal with government files she couldn’t read, corruption, and caste massacres within the state.
+An uneducated woman who was content with her simple ways of living and her regular family life has to now deal with government files she could not read, corruption, and caste massacres within the state.
 With the caste arithmetic, traditional satraps, and the emerging voices of dissent, will an illiterate woman, Rani Bharti survive this?

 Season 2

 As Bheema Bharti runs a proxy government from prison, CM Rani Bharti is accused of misgovernance while Bihar fights anti-incumbency, jungle raj, and corruption.
-Lawlessness has gripped the state of Bihar and the opposition holds Rani responsible for the state’s ‘jungle raj’.
+Lawlessness has gripped the state of Bihar and the opposition holds Rani responsible for the state's ‘jungle raj’.

 Facing a constant turmoil of opposition from her own party and dealing with a husband and political enemies who are obstinately plotting to overthrow her government, she is forced to make some moves that will disrupt the whole political scenario.
 With elections right around the corner, will Rani's acumen turn victorious, given her own husband is her greatest enemy?

+Season 3

+Step into the gripping world of Bihar politics, where Rani finds herself unjustly imprisoned for three long years.
+Navin Kumar grabs the CM seat.
+With Bheema Bharti eliminated, the blame falls on Rani and a chilling tale of vengeance unfolds in Season 3.

+Prepare for a relentless pursuit of justice, intertwined with personal vengeance and political motives.